tmtsoftware/esw/docs/src/main/apps/apps.md

 `cs install` command will be used to install executables/launchers of each of ESW apps.

-For example follwoing command shows installation for agent app,
+For example following command shows installation for agent app,
 ```bash
 cs install agent-app:<version | SHA>
 ```